 It Is an Art Genre Popular with Postmodern Artists

-Installation art is most popular among Postmodern artists, but it is not necessarily only Postmodern artists that create installation artworks, nor do all Postmodern artists focus on Installation art.
-Installation art developed alongside conceptual art, and together they are the two most important art genres of Postmodern art.
+Installation art was incredibly popular among postmodern artists but it is not necessarily only postmodern artists who create installation artworks, nor do all postmodern artists focus solely on installation art.
+Installation art developed alongside conceptual art and are both recognized as the two most important art genres of postmodern art.

 Postmodern artists are known for pushing the boundaries of what is considered to be “art objects” and they often pushed these boundaries as far as they could.

-Installation art came to be from this shifting of boundaries, where artists wanted to make work that is not admired from a distance (as in the case of a painting or sculpture) but rather experienced from inside of the work itself.
-In Conceptual Art, the most important aspect is the “idea” of the artwork and the impact of the idea on the viewer.
+Installation art emerged from this shifting of boundaries, where artists wanted to make work that was not admired from a distance (as in the case of a painting or sculpture) but rather experienced from inside of the work itself.
+In conceptual art, the most important aspect of an artwork was the “idea” behind it and its impact on the viewer.

-While “pure” Conceptual Art is not concerned with the materials used in the art or its “end product”, Installation art is much more focused on which materials are used to present the idea.
-In this way, installation is more “grounded” than Conceptual Art as it remains tied to physical materials and physical spaces.
+While “pure” conceptual art is not concerned with the materials used in the art or its “end product”, installation art is much more focused on which materials are used to present the idea.
+In this way, installation is more “grounded” than conceptual art since it remains tied to materials and physical spaces.

 The Longevity of Installation Art Varies

 Installation art can be made either to be temporary or permanent.
-This often depends on the space where the installation piece is made, for whom the installation is created, and which materials were used to make the installation.
+This often depends on the space used, for whom the installation was created, and the kind of materials and objects used to make the installation.

-Some materials used in art installations can sometimes be temporary, for example, plants that will deteriorate and dry.
+Some materials used in art installations can sometimes be temporary, for example, plants, which can deteriorate, dry out, and die.

-Other installation works might be very site-specific and thus has to be taken down for a space to function as normal after the installation has run its course.
+Other installation works can be site-specific and thus have to be taken down for a space to function as normal after the installation has run its course.
 In these cases, the only way that the installation work can live on is in the documentation of the work, that is, in photographs or videos.

 In some cases, museums or collectors might commission an artist to create an installation work within their space to exist within the space permanently.